 What's that feeling of dread or unease?
-It could be linked to your 'fight or flight' response; that rush of adrenalin that we can feel when a sudden threat occurs is caused by the sympathetic nervous system suddenly kicking in.
+It could be linked to your 'fight or flight' response.
+The rush of adrenalin that we feel when a sudden threat occurs is caused by the sympathetic nervous system suddenly kicking in.
 This part of our nervous system prepares the body for intense physical activity; the sudden rush of fear that happens when an unexpected threat appears is very useful, it gets our body ready for action, to defend ourselves or run away.
 When it happens we may feel our heart rate has increased and our breathing is shallow and fast; our tummy can feel wobbly (urgent need to go to the toilet or vomit) as our body gets ready to fight or flee.
 The flight or flight response keeps us safe in the face of danger, it's a good thing; our body is working for us, not against us (When we have anxiety, it doesn't always feel that way).
 Anxiety happens when we get stuck in this loop, or when our body becomes overreactive to the threat response.

 Being ready to act was useful way back in time, when danger was most likely to be a Saber Tooth Tiger on the horizon.
 It enabled our body to run or fight, the response developed to keep us alive.
 Now though, often the dangers we perceive are not physical at all.
 Here in the UK, we live in a relatively safe environment that means we are not met with a daily threat of death or being eaten buy a large animal!
 However, when we get the rush of fear and/or prolonged anxiety it certainly doesn't feel as if our body is working for our benefit.
 The symptoms of anxiety; nausea, headaches, trouble sleeping, stomach aches, are so unpleasant that we start to fear the response itself, we feel our body is working against us.
 This can lead to a vicious cycle of anxiety and panic; we can be frightened of being frightened.